 Video custom audiences are a great way to target a “warm” audience of video viewers who have already engaged with your business in a meaningful way.

 By presenting a direct offer to these audiences, you can move them into the consideration phase of the buying process and drive sales or leads on your website.
+(You can dig deeper into the Facebook Ad analytics through the free tool AdsReports.)

 As long as you continue to increase your number of video viewers on Facebook, targeting the people who have watched your videos allows you to improve your Facebook returns by increasing your CTRs and lowering your cost per click, compared to just advertising to cold audiences.